sawadhwa/sawadhwa.github.io/index.md

 </p>

-Figure 1: The distribution of job level difference for each race.
+Figure 1: The distribution of job level difference for each race

    <<p align="center">
     <img src="assets/Figure2.png" style="width:500px">
 </p>

-Figure 2: The distribution of numbers of the company employees for each race.
+Figure 2: The distribution of numbers of the company employees for each race

 <p align="center">
     <img src="assets/PVal.png" style="width:500px">
 </p>

 Table 1: The results of a two-way ANOVA test with the average job level of ranked recommendation seen as dependent on the applicant’s gender and race(ethnicity) in online job market website. n=16

 ## Discussion